 [2,000 characters maximum including spaces]

 Please share your journey as an artist.
-Tell us about your practice and how it has developed over time: you may include information about your influences, process, values, emphasis, main interests, and more.
+Tell us about your original artistic practice and how it has developed over time: you may include information about your influences, process, values, emphasis, main interests, and more.
 What are your current investigations or curiosities?

 [ 3,500 characters maximum, including spaces]